“Giving First Time Offenders A Second Chance”

 Teen Court is based on the philosophy that a youthful law violator does not continue to be an offender when a peer jury decides punishment.
 The program focuses on youth accountability and development and provides a way for youthful offenders to keep their records clean (as long as no further charges are filed).

-Defendant participation in this program is entirely voluntary and requires a plea of nolo contendere.
+Juvenile offender participation in this program is entirely voluntary and requires a plea of nolo contendere.
 The program is available to juvenile misdemeanor offenders.
-Defendants are from ages 11 to 18 years and must have parental or guardian consent.
-A $25 fee is paid by each offender.
+The juvenile offenders are from grades 7th through 12th and must have parental or guardian consent.
+A $25 fee is paid by each juvenile offender.
 He/she must also agree to serve as a juror in the future.

-In Teen Court, the Judge introduces the defendant to the teenage jurors who are informed of his/her charges.
-After hearing the evidence presented by a teen prosecutor and defense attorney, the jury considers the appropriate sentence
+In Teen Court, the Judge introduces the juvenile offender to the jurors who are informed of his/her charges.
+After hearing the evidence presented by a youth prosecutor and defense attorney, the jury considers the appropriate sentence

 The clerks, bailiffs, prosecuting and defense attorneys, and all jurors, are all Fayette County youth volunteers.
 They receive instruction and guidance from local attorneys.